TheRensei/blog/content/TTRPG/AlchemyRPG/Bookmarklet Tools.md

 ![[alchemy-panels.webm]]

-This bookmarklet adds a couple of buttons that let you toggle right side panels.
+This bookmarklet adds a couple of buttons that let you toggle side panels.

 > [!INFO]- Only Toggle panels
 > last updated: 23/03/2025
-> ```javascript
+> ```jsx
 > javascript: (() => {
 > 	if (document.querySelector('.b-top-right')) return;
 >